prody/ProDy/doc/plugins/index.rst

 *******************************************************************************

-Normal Mode Wizard (NMWiz) is a `VMD <www.ks.uiuc.edu/Research/vmd/>`_ plugin designed for visual and comparative analysis of normal mode data, i.e. modes from principal component, essential dynamics, or normal mode analysis.
+Normal Mode Wizard (NMWiz) is a `VMD <www.ks.uiuc.edu/Research/vmd/>`_ plugin designed for visual comparative analysis of normal mode data, i.e. modes may come from principal component, essential dynamics, normal mode analysis or may be any vector describing a molecular motion.

 NMWiz can be used for: